You Bet Your Life: Main game

 From 1947 to 1956, if a couple ended their quiz with $25 or less, Marx would ask a very easy question so they could receive consolation money of $25 (later $100), which did not count toward the scores.
 The question was often patently obvious so there was virtually no chance that departing contestants would answer it incorrectly.
 Some examples include the following: "Who is buried in Grant's Tomb?", "When did the War of 1812 start?", "How long do you cook a three-minute egg?", and "What color is an orange?"
 The question about Grant's Tomb became such a staple of the show that both Marx and Fenneman were shocked when one man got the question "wrong" by answering "No one".
 As the contestant then pointed out, Grant's Tomb is an above-ground mausoleum.
+On another occasion, Marx and Fenneman were dumbfounded when a contestant answered "Me" when asked who was buried in Grant's tomb.

 Jackpot question

 In all formats, one of the two players on the team could keep their half of the winnings while the other risked their half.
 In this case, all amounts being played for were divided in half.